 Money Won’t Buy You Love

 Money only makes you happy up to a certain point.

-So for example Americans earning 50K a year are happier than those making 10K a year.
-However, beyond middle class level more money won’t buy more happiness.
+So, for example, Americans earning 50K a year are happier than those making 10K a year.
+However, beyond the middle class level more money won’t buy more happiness.

 The author says this false myth of money bringing happiness spreads because it’s good for society as a whole.
 But I don’t think that’s the case.

 We Think We’re Unique And Don’t Ask for Advice

 But the truth is that, often, our situations and life events are not that different from each other.

 However the belief that we are unique stops us from seeking advice.

 The author contents this is a mistake and we could all benefit from seeking more advice.

 Daniel Gilbert righteously says that we usually don’t feel too bad about actions that we have taken, not even when they yielded poor results.